Stooshe: 2011–2013: London with the Lights On

-2014–present: Second album and inactivity
+2014–present: Unreleased second album and inactivity

 In Autumn 2013, the band split from their record label due to disagreements over London with the Lights On.
 They are currently working (as of February 2014) independently on their second album.
 They have said that eventually they will sign to a new label.
 They are now under Trilogy Records.

 Stooshe announced "Lock Down" as their latest single from their upcoming untitled second album, the single was released on 15 January 2016.
 The video to "Lock Down" was shot in L.A, and at HM Kingston Prison, Portsmouth UK.
 The new single has two official remixes.
 Stooshe announced "Let It Go" as the second single from the second album.
 The music video was shot by Damien Sandoval, who also filmed "Lock Down", in Italy.
 "Let It Go" was released 1 July 2016.

 They performed at Chesterfield Pride on 22 August 2021.